Monikagv/https-github.com-lbu-sepp-log-book-Monikagv/FamousSoftPeople/Readme.md

 # Richard Stallman

-Richard Matthew Stallman (/ˈstɔːlmən/ STAWL-mən; born March 16, 1953), also known by his initials, rms, is an American free software movement activist and programmer.
+Richard Matthew Stallman (born March 16, 1953), also known by his initials, rms, is an American free software movement activist and programmer.
 He campaigns for software to be distributed in such a manner that its users have the freedom to use, study, distribute, and modify that software.
 Software which ensures these freedoms is termed free software.
 Stallman launched the GNU Project, founded the Free Software Foundation